 First, I deeply apologize for the harm I’ve caused to the person who contacted me about this and to others in the Muslim community who I’ve disrespected with my card image.
 I am deeply sorry for using your identity in this manner, and for doing so without understanding this aspect of your faith.

-I will be redesigning the Page of Cups and printing replacement cards for every deck.
+Taking all of this into consideration, I will be redesigning the Page of Cups and printing replacement cards for every deck.
 I won’t be putting the remaining decks up for sale on my website until those cards come in and are replaced.
 I've spoken with my printer and expect to have replacement cards in the beginning of December, at which point I will mail replacement cards to everyone who has bought the deck from me or from a retailer so far.

 When I made this deck, I did my very best to be inclusive while making sure I wasn’t appropriative or harmful.
 My efforts included assembling a group of people to vet the card images, and they did find issue with a different card, which I changed before the Kickstarter.
 But there was no one in that group, to my knowledge, who was Muslim or who came from a Muslim background, and that was my oversight.
 Sometimes we try our very best and still get it wrong.
 And when we get it wrong, we take responsibility and take action to be accountable.

 The intention of Fifth Spirit Tarot was for it to do good in the world, and I’m hopeful this process will help it continue to do that moving forward.
 I also hope that this can be an invitation to all of us in the Tarot community, as practitioners and as deck creators, to think even harder about the representation in our decks, to do more research, to have more conversations, and to do better.
 Always to do better.